 Under the Stock Option Plan, the exercise price of an option shall not be lower than the closing price of the common shares of the Corporation on the TSX on the last trading day preceding the granting of the option and the term of the option may not exceed ten years.
 Historically, the exercise frequency established by the Corporation's Board has been in accordance with the following vesting schedule: up to 20.0% of options granted may be exercised within the first year of the date of the grant of options ("Grant Date") and an additional 20.0% of the total options granted become exercisable beginning on each anniversary of the Grant Date thereafter.
-In the case of the options granted to the President and CEO under the Corporation's Long Term Incentive Plan in December 2009, options granted may not be exercised until five years following the Grant Date, at which time all options will be exercisable in their entirety.

-This number represents the 550,400 options which were outstanding under the Corporation's Stock Option Plan at year end.
+This number represents the 328,706 options which were outstanding under the Corporation's Stock Option Plan at year end.

-This number comprises the 1,312,588 securities that are not yet granted and therefore available for future issuance under the Stock Option Plan for Directors, Officers and Employees and the remaining 223,354 shares available under the Employee Share Purchase Plans.
+This number comprises the 1,312,588 securities that are not yet granted and therefore available for future issuance under the Stock Option Plan for Directors, Officers and Employees and the remaining 193,350 shares available under the Employee Share Purchase Plans.